Friday, September 22, 2023

 When a business enterprise desires to develop its bottom line, buying another company to get a hit product sure looks like an easy way to make this show up.
 However, the extremely successful Cisco has just proved that this may certainly be a risky manner to do things.

 Their purchase of the Flip video camera product line turned wrong in several ways.
-Although the product was warm once they sold it, the destiny was already getting cloudy as smartphones kept getting smarter and inexpensive.
-The lack of any compelling high-end capabilities or social networking tie-ins decreased purchaser interest in carrying this greater digital machine.
-Finally, Cisco failed to know that an awful lot about the purchaser market they have been stepping into.
+Although the product was warm once they sold it, the destiny was already cloudy as smartphones kept getting smarter and inexpensive.
+The lack of compelling high-end capabilities or social networking tie-ins decreased purchaser interest in carrying this greater digital machine.
+Finally, Cisco failed to know much about the purchaser market they have been stepping into.

-It all comes down to doing the primary product manager homework that we’ve got all been taught to do in the cease.
+It all comes down to doing the primary product manager homework we’ve all been taught to do.
 You need to check the market and recognize what need they are trying to fill.
-Then you want to test your product and make a few hard choices as to how you are going to fill that want higher than absolutely everyone else.
-It price Cisco over US$500M to analyze this lesson, allow’s desire that the rest of people can study from their mistake.
+Then, you want to test your product and make a few hard choices about how you will fill that want higher than everyone else.
+It cost Cisco over US$500M to analyze this lesson, allowing the rest of the people to study from their mistakes.

 William J. McGoldrick